Fuel Efficiency vs. Fuel Economy: What’s the Difference?

 When it comes to saving money as a car owner, there’s more to it than dealing with high gas prices.
 But, by preparing for the unexpected with an Endurance auto protection plan, you can rest easy knowing that you’re covered from budget-breaking repair bills.

-You can get even more savings by activating your year’s worth of Elite Benefits, including coverage for tire replacements or repairs, key fob replacements, collision discounts and even $1,000 towards a replacement vehicle if yours is ever totaled.
-You’ll even be able to enjoy 24/7 roadside assistance and towing plus trip interruption coverage and rental car reimbursements, regardless of your plan or if you’ve activated your Elite Benefits or not.
+You can get even more savings by activating your year’s worth of Elite Benefits, including coverage for tire replacements or repairs, key fob replacements, collision discounts, and even $1,000 towards a replacement vehicle if yours is ever totaled.
+You can also enjoy 24/7 roadside assistance and towing plus trip interruption coverage and rental car reimbursements, regardless of your plan or if you’ve activated your Elite Benefits or not.